This post may include affiliate links; for details, see our disclosure policy.

 Is Italy good for kids?

-For our toddler Larson, we did not bring a stroller: we used our LILLEbaby carrier and also just carried him!
+Do you need a stroller?
+We did not bring a stroller and instead carried our toddler Larson in our LILLEbaby carrier!
 There are lots of stairs in Tellaro, so we preferred the freedom of the carrier.
 Because everything was pretty close together and we were close to town, Tellaro was easy to navigate.

 What’s the best time to visit Italy?